corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/manual-bootstrapping.md

    The `<SALT>` and `<PASSPHRASE>` must match those used above and specified in the Corda deployment configuration.

-2. Review the DDL files generated and then execute against the database, ensuring that you apply to the `CONFIG` schema.
+2. Review the DDL files generated and then execute against the database, ensuring that you apply them to the `CONFIG` schema.

 #### Initial Crypto Configuration for Corda Enterprise with HashiCorp Vault {{< enterprise-icon >}}